jueves, 4 de agosto de 1994

 between dream and reality

-I don't know if I'll be less bad
+I do not know if I will be less cruel

 if I love you.